kjhall01/PyELM-MME/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4632513.svg)](https://doi.org/10.5281/zenodo.4632513)

-PyELM-MME is a robust and flexible python module for analyzing 2D (GCM x Year) and 4D (GCM x Lat x Lon x Year) climate data.
+PyELM-MME is a robust and flexible python module for analyzing 2D (Data x Year) and 4D (Data x Lat x Lon x Year) climate data.
 It automates data wrangling, data cleaning, pre-processing (including standardization / scaling, and dimensionality reduction), formatting, and plotting.
 It provides a flexible wrapper for external data science modules like scikit-learn and hpelm, and standardizes the interfaces to those libraries for simplicity.

 PyELM-MME is designed to be as easy to use and understand as possible - it is our hope that our work will make Climate Model Science more accessible to novice programmers.